4-H Junior Camp

 Requirements for CIT’s/Job Description:

 CIT's DO NOT need to fill out any application at this time.
-Teen Counselors must complete the application and reference forms below:
+Teen Counselors must complete the application found on the Google site AND get the required references.
+For more information, take a look here: https://sites.google.com/vt.edu/jcc4hva/4-h-camp-volunteers

 PLEASE READ THE REGISTRATION INSTRUCTIONS CAREFULLY